How to Qualify for Waiver of Inadmissibility as a U Visa Applicant

 If, however, you have triggered other grounds of inadmissibility or have multiple inadmissibility issues, you will have to provide additional evidence to establish that you deserve the waiver.
 If you have a health-related ground of inadmissibility, for example, you might want to provide evidence that you would suffer hardship in your home country because you would not have access to medical treatment such as you receive here.
 (This is in addition to providing proof of other positive factors as mentioned above, such as family ties and so forth.)

 In cases involving violent or dangerous crimes or involving the security grounds related to terrorism, waivers are approved only in extraordinary circumstances.
-For example, if your assistance is needed in a high-profile criminal investigation, it might be in the national interest for USCIS to grant a waiver in order for you to obtain a U visa.
+For example, if your assistance is needed in a high-profile criminal investigation, it might actually be in the national interest for USCIS to grant a waiver in order for you to obtain a U visa.

 Talk to a Lawyer